The City Guide Oaxaca gives us a deep dive into both the city, and state, of Oaxaca.

 Hotel Selina Oaxaca is part of a string of budget accommodations found all over Latin America and Greece, but low costs doesn’t mean cheap rooms.
 The lifestyle, travel, and hospitality brand has a flair for bright and inviting spaces and you’ll find a nice balance of private rooms and dorm rooms (that they call community rooms instead.)
 Their co-working lounge makes this a great option for digital nomads.
 And their staff also commit 2% of their time to volunteering, a program known as Selina Gives Back.
-My friend Cheyenne stayed at the Selina in Jaco, Costa Rica and loved it so much she rebooked a stay at the Oaxaca branch.
+Check out my write-up of the Selina hostel in Jaco, Costa Rica.
 (Private rooms start as $35 USD per night; Community rooms start at $9 USD per bed)

 FLYING TO OAXACA

 The direct international flights to Xoxocotlán International Airport (in Oaxaca) are next to none apart from Los Angeles, California; Houston, Texas; and Dallas, Texas.
 The best way to get to the Oaxaca de Juarez is to fly from Mexico City (a short one hour flight) but you can also travel to Oaxaca from other domestic locations, like Puerto Escondido, Huatulco, Guadalajara, Merida, Ixtepec, Tijuana, and Monterrey.
 The low season is February while the peak season for flying is December.